James McCormick (Irish republican)

 James McCormick (1910 - 7 February 1940) was born in Mullingar, County Westmeath, Ireland and joined the Irish Republican Army (IRA) in Tullamore, County Offaly.
-He was executed for his roles in a bombing which resulted in a large number of civilian casualties.
+He was executed for his role in the 1939 Coventry bombing, which killed five civilians and injured seventy others.

 Sabotage campaign in England (S-Plan)

 In early 1939, McCormick volunteered for active service with the IRA in England under the alias of James Richards.
 The Richards alias was effective - many records, news articles, government archives and books still refer to McCormick as Richards or McCormack.
-McCormick served for some time as a IRA Operations Officer in London and Birmingham before being posted to Coventry in May 1939.
+McCormick served for some time as an IRA Operations Officer in London and Birmingham before being posted to Coventry in May 1939.
 By August 1939, he was assigned as Officer Commanding the IRA unit in Coventry.
 Between February and August 1939 there were over a dozen arson and bombing attacks in Coventry.

 James McCormick along with Peter Barnes participated in the 1939 Coventry bombing which was part of the IRA's sabotage campaign in England (the S-Plan).
 During the campaign there were 300 explosions/acts of sabotage, 10 deaths and 96 injuries.

 On 25 August 1939 the IRA was responsible for the bombing of the busy Broadgate area of Coventry which killed five and injured 70 people.
 The large number of civilian deaths and wounded effectively ended the IRA's eight month sabotage campaign.

 Although McCormick and Barnes admitted constructing the Coventry bomb, another IRA man (Jobie Sullivan) stated that he planted the bomb and that McCormick and Barnes were innocent.

 Trial and execution

 On 11 December 1939 the trial opened in Birmingham before Mr Justice Singleton and a jury.
 Three days later, the verdict of guilty was returned.
 James McCormick (Richards) and Peter Barnes were sentenced to death.
 Just before being sentenced McCormick made a statement: "As a soldier of the Irish Republican Army, I am not afraid to die, as I am doing it for a just cause.
 I say in conclusion, God bless Ireland and God bless the men who have fought and died for her.
 Thank you my lord."
-The sentencing triggered a series of IRA attacks on British post offices, postboxes and mail trains in Birmingham, Wolverhampton, Crew and London.
+The sentencing triggered a series of IRA attacks on British post offices, postboxes and mail trains in Birmingham, Wolverhampton, Crewe, and London.
+McCormick also wrote a letter to his sister, Margaret Rita McCormack in Mullingar (his parents had died) Margaret's son recalled the moment Margaret received the letter,running into the street and screaming with grief and horror, the letter was as follows:

 On 7 February 1940 Barnes and McCormick were hanged simultaneously at Winson Green Prison in Birmingham.
+Both Barnes and McCormick were buried in the prison grounds.